33Kunal/JsAdv/README.md

-//Only important is covered, and code examples of nodejs topic are present above.
+//Only important topic is covered, and code examples of nodejs topic are present above.
 //Both the modules are important